-The third stage of labour refers to the period that starts immediately after delivery of the newborn and ends with the completed delivery of the placenta and its attached membranes.
+The third stage of labour refers to the period that starts immediately after delivery of the infant and ends with the completed delivery of the placenta and its attached membranes.

-There is a significant risk of haemorrhage during this stage of labour.
-All patients require close monitoring and active prevention of haemorrhage, whether or not there are risk factors.
+There is a significant risk of haemorrhage during this stage.
+All patients require close monitoring and routine prevention of postpartum haemorrhage (PPH).

-– After the newborn is delivered, there is a rest period without contractions that lasts, on average, 10 minutes.
-Use this time to take care of the newborn.
-Watch the mother carefully, however, for signs of haemorrhage, which can occur at any time.
+– After the infant is delivered, there is a rest period without contractions that lasts, on average, 10 minutes.
+Use this time to take care of the neonate.
+Watch the mother carefully, however, for signs of PPH, which can occur at any time.

 – Then, contractions resume, the placenta separates spontaneously.
 On abdominal palpation the uterine fundus can be felt ascending and then descending again, corresponding to the migration/descent of the placenta.
 When the entire placenta has reached the vagina, the uterus retracts and forms a hard ball above the pubic bone.